Q: WHY DO I NEED TO HAVE MY CHIMNEY/FLUE SWEPT?

 Q: WHAT SHOULD I DO TO PREPARE FOR THE SWEEP’S VISIT?

 In general, we will need a clear passage from your door to the fire and adequate space to work in.
 Clear any ornaments from the hearth and perhaps from the mantelpiece.
 In particular, clear the grate of any fuel / ash / rubbish.
 Pets should be kept secure during the visit.
-Please ensure your appliance is unlit and cold
+Please ensure your appliance is unlit and cold.
+Anything of major importance should be kept in storage.

 Q: DOES SWEEPING THE CHIMNEY MAKE MESS?